charlie-vf/gay-street-games/README.md

 ### Home

 The homepage provides background information on what the Elder Scrolls Online is and what's currently happening in the game, as well as telling the user about that week's upcoming events in the club.
+The layout of the "What is Elder Scrolls Online?" section is inspired by the Love Running project as I really enjoyed this layout and the placement of a focus image between text.

 ![What is ESO](assets/images/what-is-eso-ss.png)